 So let's get started here and go a little deeper.
 As our minerals regulate nearly every function of the body, and as mineral imbalances can be linked to nearly every dis-ease, we cannot ignore the importance of minerals when we talk about health or nutrition.
 Yet, most of the health field turns a blind eye to minerals (let alone nutrition as a whole), happy to prescribe medication instead when a problem arises.
 Meanwhile the field of nutrition loves to focus on generic diets (keto, paleo, vegan, Atkins, Weight Watchers, etc) which are easy for the public to understand but ignore the individual biochemical foundation (and thus unique needs) of each person.
 This bio-individuality is not adequately understood in part because we've been led to believe that our mineral deficiencies and toxicities will show up in the blood tests that our doctors run for us, that our bodies are 'self-regulating', and sadly this is simply not the case.
 Blood, as a homeostatic transport system, is always working to return to a healthy range, and mechanisms in the body are always working to return the blood to that healthy range (otherwise, we would die).
 What's ignored by focusing on blood is what's happening in our cells and tissues.
 Excesses in the blood that are not excreted out of the body get stored in our tissues (wreaking havoc long term).
 Deficiencies in the blood get compensated for by robbing the cells of needed nutrients, again creating health issues down the road.
 And so, while a blood test occasionally picks up on an imbalance, more often than not we are led to believe our levels are fine, and the toxicity or deficiency at the tissue and cellular level is ignored.

 A "healthy" diet is great, but that alone isn't going to cut it, not with nutrient depleted soils, nor to mention rampant low HCL production and gut issues and environmental toxins / metals that respectively impair nutrient absorption and block receptor sites preventing nutrients from effectively getting into the cell.
+With top level athletes and nutritionists among my clients, I've yet to see a single human come to me without nutrient deficiencies.
+Everyone has them, regardless of how healthy one eats.
 See it's not just about how much of something you consume, but how much is actually absorbed, and toxins impair this absorption.
 Chelate those toxins?
 It's not that simple.
 We have to consider the antagonistic effect of stress on nutrients such as magnesium and zinc, depleted levels of which lend to the body holding on to toxic metals such as aluminum and mercury for which doctors then want to chelate, only further creating a vacuum in the body as the primary nutrients were lacking in the first place.
 We go about our diets, blissfully unaware that the "organic vegetables" we consume thinking we're making healthy choices are often sprayed with dangerous copper sulfates (a known toxin); or the non-organic crops being laced with glyphosates which deplete magnesium and further impair our stress responses.
 Consider further that if thoughts can lead to actions and stress, with stress in turn affecting our minerals, then our very thoughts play a role in our accumulation of toxins, as well as the body's ability to release them.
 If we're not addressing our stressors (present day as well as buried traumas from the past), this can and will affect our mineral and metal levels.